 It has been designed to be used on a Local Area Network, but today QuickBooks files are getting bigger and even LAN usage can be slow.

-There is generaly no single answer to extending QuickBooks beyond the LAN, so we will examine the different possibilities and rank them accordingly.
+There is generally no single answer to extending QuickBooks beyond the LAN, so we will examine the different possibilities and rank them accordingly.

 It is very efficient when using QuickBooks in single user mode.
 We will describe two different solutions for remote access

-There are many Remote Screen tools available including the discontinued QuickBooks Remote Access service from Intuit.
+There are many Remote Screen tools available for QuickBooks including the discontinued Remote Access service from Intuit.
+There’s also tools like LogMeIn, R-HUB or TeamViewer.

 The concept is almost always the same: connect remotely to the screen of the computer running QuickBooks.
 When connected, the image from the computer is streamed across and a user interactions (mouse, keyboard) are sent back.